decentraland/adr/ADR/ADR-79-downloading-content-from-an-entity.md

 This document describes the method to access and download all the files of an entity from a content server.
 It MUST be consistent with all entity types and content servers.

-The algorithm to download an entity starts with an entity or pointer in the content server.
+The algorithm to download an entity starts with an entity or pointer in the content server or using an entity ID directly.
+This document describes both mechanisms.

 ## Resolving pointers

-### Request

 To resolve entity of a specific pointer, the endpoint defined at [ADR-77](/adr/ADR-77) may be used.